The Importance of Web Accessibility (and What You Must Know)

-Specifically, the Web Accessibility Initiative adds, those with disabilities should be able to “perceive, understand, and interact with the web,” and should also be able to “contribute to the web” in a manner that is meaningful.
+Specifically, the Web Accessibility Initiative adds, those with disabilities should be able to “perceive, understand, and interact with the web” and should also be able to “contribute to the web” in a meaningful manner.

-When speaking of which individuals fall under the umbrella of “disabled,” the net is cast quite wide.
+When individuals fall under the umbrella of “disabled,” the net is cast quite wide.
 Web accessibility encompasses those with temporary, conditional, and even permanent disabilities, whose impairments may be auditory, cognitive, physical, visual, or speech-related in nature.